jafarlihi/cppq/README.md

     "default",
     cppq::scheduleOptions(std::chrono::system_clock::now() + std::chrono::minutes(1))
   );

+  // Pause queue to stop processing tasks from it cppq::pause(c, "default");
+  // Unpause queue to continue processing tasks from it cppq::unpause(c, "default");

   // This call will loop forever checking the pending queue and processing tasks in the thread pool.
   // Second argument defines queues and their priorities.